openbmc/openpower-libhei/README.md

 Environment configuration
 -------------------------

- * `__HEI_READ_ONLY`: When defined, it will ensure any hardware write support is disabled.
+ * `__HEI_ENABLE_HW_WRITE`: When defined, it will allow hardware write support.
    Note that the Chip Data Files will contain rules for clearing and masking register bits.
 Both of which will require modifying hardware registers, which is not allowed by user applications like OpenBMC or FSP firmware.

 Development Notes
 -----------------